quicwg/ops-drafts/draft-ietf-quic-manageability.md

 is using, it should always send a PTB message in addition to dropping the oversized packet.
 A generated PTB message should be compliant with the validation requirements of {{Section 14.2.1 of QUIC-TRANSPORT}}, otherwise it will be ignored by DPLPMTUD.
+This will likely provide the right signal for the endpoint to keep the packet size small and thereby avoid network fragmentation for that flow entirely.

 # IANA Considerations